yunko006/Reddit-saver/README.md

 Issue : Sometimes some posts won't be able to be saved, you'll have a url in your command prompt to see each posts.

 - Go to your path and check your folder

+Know Issues :

+- If you run the script a multiple time, if you have saved some comments they will be appended multiple times.
+So the best use is to save all your post the first time and then change the "n" in line 13 to only save new posts.

+Features that will be added :

+- Only pull new items